stanfordhaskell/cs43/class.markdown

 This course explores the philosophy and fundamentals of functional programming, with a focus on the Haskell and Clojure programming languages.
 Topics include: functional abstractions (function composition, higher order functions), immutable data structures, type systems, Lisp macros, homoiconicity, and monads.
 The course interleaves a theoretical description of fundamentals with hands-on projects in Haskell and Clojure.

-- Lectures: Mon / Wed: 4:30pm - 5:50pm.
+- Lectures: Mon / Wed: 4:30pm - 5:50pm, at Building 200, Room 030.
-- Office Hours: TBD
 - Instructors: Adithya Ganesh and Isaac Scheinfeld
+- Office Hours: By appointment.

 ## Prerequisites

-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+There are no formal prerequisites, but we recommend "programming maturity" at the level of CS107.

 ## Expectations